ripta/drydock/README.md

 Drydockfiles are written in ruby.

-## Production Installation
+## Installation

 Either (a) `gem install dry-dock`, or (b) add "dry-dock" to your project's Gemfile, and run `bundle`.

 Sorry, but the gem name `drydock` was already taken by a defunct gem, and I'm too lazy to contact them; the binary and name of the project, however, are both `drydock`.

 In your project's root directory, you'll want to create a `Drydockfile` containing drydock functions.
-When you're ready, build an image using:
+When you're ready, from your project's directory, build an image using:

 ```
-$ drydock
+$ bundle exec drydock
 ```

+or `drydock` directly if you're not using bundler.

 Alternatively, point drydock to a directory containing the `Drydockfile`, or to any file to treat it as the `Drydockfile`, e.g.: